 Hamartia and Hubris

-A typical example of hamartia in tragedies is “hubris” which is excessive pride and ego in a hero’s character which ultimately brings his tragic downfall in a tragedy.
-In Greek tragedies, the “hubristic” actions of a hero, in a powerful position, causes his shame and humiliation.
+A typical example of hamartia in tragedies is hubris, which is excessive pride and ego in a hero’s character.
+This often ultimately brings about his tragic downfall.
+In Greek tragedies, the hubristic actions of a hero in a powerful position causes his shame and humiliation.

-“Oedipus” in a famous Greek Tragedy is a perfect example of hamartia i.e. his downfall is cause by unintentional wrongdoings.
-His “hubris” makes him try to defy the prophecy of gods but he ends up doing what he feared the most.
+Oedipus, a famous Greek tragedy, is a perfect example of hamartia, in which the primary character’s downfall is caused by unintentional wrongdoings.
+His hubris leads him to defy the prophecy of gods, but he ends up doing what he feared the most.

-“The Oracle of Delphi” told him that he would kill his father and marry his mother.
-To avoid this, he leaves “Corinth” and headed towards “Thebes”.
-On his way, he killed an old man in a feud and later married the queen of “Thebes” as he was made king of the city after he saved the city from a deadly “Sphinx”.
-He committed all these sins in complete ignorance but he deserved punishment because of his attempting to rebel against his fate.
+In the story, the Oracle of Delphi told Oedipus that he would kill his father and marry his mother.
+To avoid this, he leaves the city of Corinth, and heads towards Thebes.
+On his way, he killed an old man in a feud.
+Later, he married the queen of Thebes when he was made king of the city, after he saved the city from a deadly Sphinx.
+He committed all these sins in complete ignorance, but he deserved punishment because of his attempting to rebel against his fate.
 His reversal of fortune is caused by his actions, which are in a sense blasphemous.

-Hamlet’s tragic flaw in Shakespeare’s play “Hamlet” determines his tragic downfall.
+Prince Hamlet’s tragic flaw, in Shakespeare’s play Hamlet, determines his tragic downfall.
 Hamlet’s hamartia is his indecisiveness.
 He cannot make up his mind about the dilemmas he confronts.
-He reveals his state of mind in the following lines from Act 3 Scene 1 of the play:
+He reveals his state of mind in the following lines from Act 3, Scene 1 of the play: